 Notes to editors:

-1. The revised Weight-For-Age Scale and full data pack can be found here.
+1. The latest Weight-For-Age Scale can be found here.